Robert Williams III NBA Playoffs Player Props: Celtics vs. Hawks

 Robert Williams III Insights vs. the Hawks

-- Williams' opponents, the Hawks, have a neutral offensive tempo, averaging 102.9 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.

-- Conceding 118.1 points per game, the Hawks are the 25th-ranked squad in the NBA defensively.
+- Defensively, the Hawks are ranked 25th in the NBA, allowing 118.1 points per contest.

-- The Hawks give up 44.1 rebounds per game, ranking 19th in the NBA.
+- On the boards, the Hawks are ranked 19th in the NBA, giving up 44.1 rebounds per contest.

-- Looking at assists, the Hawks have allowed 26 per game, 22nd in the NBA.
+- The Hawks give up 26 assists per game, 22nd-ranked in the NBA.

 Robert Williams III vs. the Hawks